The Best Calcium Rich, Dairy-Free Foods to Eat During Your Pregnancy

 Fortunately, it's in a wide variety of foods, dairy and non-dairy alike.
 So whether you're one of the 24% of pregnant women not getting enough calcium in their daily diet, 43% of non-pregnant women not taking in enough, or you're like me and can't stand milk, I have a list you'll want to take a look at.
 Yes ma'am, calcium-rich foods minus the bubble guts do exist.

 Great Northern beans

 Tips to Add More Calcium to Your Meals

-In addition to including the foods above and dairy (if that's your deal), supplements can be an added source of calcium.
+In addition to including the foods above and dairy (if that's your deal), supplements (Care/of is my favorite; use code: LIVEFERTILE for 50% off a one month supply of supplements) can be an added source of calcium.
 However you decide to meet your calcium needs, know you're doing a great thing for your health and your baby's health.